Artographer: a Curatorial Interface for Art Space Exploration: Findings

-We identified ``wandering'' behavior in 9/20 participants, characterizing this as a series of small movements across space, visiting nearby artworks.
-We characterize this as more gradually controlled divergent exploration, compared to \textit{jumping} --- as participants wandered, they described their attention being pulled towards nearby artworks that drew their eye.
-Most participants used a combination of wandering and jumping to navigate distances across the map.
-Three participants (P12, P14, P8) exhibited the most \textit{wandering} behavior during the free exploration task; P12's movements in Figure \ref{fig:wandering} are exemplary.
-These participants also generated relatively few images (0-1) and interacted with more artworks during their free exploration compared to other participants (see Figure \ref{fig:manual_vs_generating}.)
-Jumping is certainly more efficient for quickly exploring many different concepts, as evidenced by \textit{all} participants jumping during the targeted task, wherein they had to collect diverse interpretations of the theme while under a time constraint).
-Although choosing to \textit{wander} is \textit{slower}, participants who wandered are able to interact with many more artworks, and allow their curiosity or interest lead their navigation.
-We connect this to the value of \textit{friction} and further discuss supporting curiosity in Section \ref{sec:friction} and \ref{sec:discussing_curiosity} respectively.
+We identified ``wandering'' behavior in 9/20 participants, characterizing this as a series of small movements across space, visiting nearby artworks along the way.
+We characterize this as more gradually controlled divergent exploration---as participants wandered, they described their attention being pulled towards nearby artworks that drew their eye.
+P12's movements in Figure \ref{fig:wandering} are exemplary.
+Prolific wanderers (P12, P14, P8) generated relatively few images (0-1) and interacted with more artworks compared to other participants (see Figure \ref{fig:manual_vs_generating}), allowing curiosity and moments of piqued interest to direct the exploration.
+We identified ``revisiting'' behavior in 11/20 participants' free exploration trajectories---participants intentionally seeking and returning to an area they remembered previously visiting.
+We interpret this as a transition from divergent to convergent exploration: after broadly evaluating available areas, intentionally returning to one they've assessed as likely to yield more objects of interest to them.
+We consider how the affordances of visual-spatial interface navigation can uniquely support revisiting areas of interest in \S~\ref{sec:visual-spatial}.